 PR is more than writing a news story.
-It means fostering journalist relationships, media research, content creation and client liaisons, plus brand and reputation management – no mean feat, I’m sure you can agree.
+It means fostering journalist relationships, extensive media research, content creation, messaging frameworks, strategic comms, and client liaisons, plus brand and reputation management – no mean feat, I’m sure you can agree.

 We all know that digitisation of our communications has taken over, and with content – news stories, videos, music, conversations, emails, and more – available at the click of a mouse or the swipe of a smartphone, it’s more important than ever for brands to establish themselves in a very noisy marketplace.

 So, in a nutshell, why does your company need PR?
-Here’s a quartet of reasons which help skim the surface of this multifaceted industry…
+Here are a quartet of reasons which help skim the surface of this multifaceted industry…

 PRs across the country will shudder when they hear the well-uttered phrase “any publicity is good publicity,” because this really isn’t true.

 Organisations may think because they’re in the news, this will effortlessly increase their brand awareness and overall industry profile.
 And, while there is truth in the fact that audiences will be seeing your name, there’s no guarantee it’s the right audience.
 This also needs to be effectively managed to ensure consistency with values and voice – otherwise one wrong word could result in some rather unpleasant backlash or critique.

 A good PR that knows your company – and sector – inside-out will not only get your stories in key publications seen by your targets and sales verticals, but ensures your ethos is clearly communicated and reputation is robust.
 There’s no room for fake news here…

 One of the less obvious – but most sought-after – benefits of PR is warm leads.

 We understand that every firm wants to do well when it comes to selling its products or services, but strangely enough, PR can be overlooked because of this very reason.
 All too often, the transactional nature of the business is left to the dedicated sales team.